 The round is one primal cut of beef among many.
 Knowing the flavor profiles and potential dishes of the various cuts of beef can help consumers make smarter choices on what they want to buy.
 Each primal cut comes with its own flavor profile, marbling and level of tenderness.

-The U.S. primal cuts are typically the chuck, rib, loin, round, flank, short plate, brisket and shank.
+The U.S. primal cuts are typically the round, chuck, rib, loin, flank, brisket, shank and short plate.
 Sub-primal cuts are taken from these primal cuts (such as the whole top round from the round) and then cut into portions that are sold to customers.

 The round is the hind leg of beef that extends from the rump down to the ankles.
 All the cuts from the round meet government standards for lean.
 These cuts can be more tough than others because the muscles have had plenty of exercise.
 However, the right cooking methods and marinade can make them juicy and flavorful.

 What are the 3 cuts from the round?

 The three main cuts from the round are:

 - The Knuckle, This runs along the thigh on the front of the leg between the knee and the hip.
 It’s the source of a sirloin tip - even though it comes from the round, not the sirloin.

 - Top Round.
 This comes from inside the leg.
 It’s more tender than the bottom round, but it’s all relative.
 Because of its toughness, the top round is perfect for slicing thin and using in roast beef sandwiches.

 - Bottom round, This comes from the outside of the leg.
 It’s the source of the rump roast.
 The bones from the bottom round also are among the best for making beef stock.